When training everyone must have a purpose and have goals:

 7th week 100% of the volume.

 During the building a base (aerobic period) incorporate the weight room two to four times a week.
-You can incorporate continuous running in the hills after the third week 1-2 days per week.
+You can incorporate continuous running in the hills after the sixth week 1-2 days per week.

 Following the schedule from above from week 4 to week 8 after the endurance run introduce the one minute cycle.